What is AT (Assistive Technology)?

 Assistive Technology is any tool allowing individuals with impairments to use their own unique abilities to reach their goals.
 Such impairments may be permanent or temporary.
-A T is defined as technological tools (computers and communication devices) used to access education, employment, recreation or communication, living as independently as possible.
-There are also many tools that are low cost, lo-tech solutions that can be considered A T tools as well.
+AT is defined as technological tools (computers and communication devices) used to access education, employment, recreation or communication, living as independently as possible.
+There are also many tools that are low cost, low-tech solutions that can be considered AT tools.

 Most people start with a goal such as, “I want to access a computer but I can’t use a keyboard”, “I’ve been temporarily injured and need to use a computer at work”, or “I cannot see a computer screen but I want to get on the Internet”.

-We currently have 6 universally designed workstations, a variety of A T applications, 2 scanners, and 1 CCTV/Opteplec stations.
-You will find 2 workstations in the Kollett Center for Learning and 4 workstations in the Wallace Library.
-Also it the library you'll find 1 Opteplec reading station.
-Visit or call the Technology Support at extension 3900 for more information and equipment locations.
+We currently have multiple universally designed workstations, a variety of AT applications, 2 scanners, and 1 CCTV/Opteplec station.
+You will find computers with AT applications in the Filene Center and 1 in Wallace Library on the periodicals level.
+Also it the library you’ll find 1 Opteplec reading station.
+Visit or call Technology Support at extension 3900 for more information and equipment locations.

 Software information and exact locations of this equipment can be found on our Assistive Technology location site.